 Back in the workshop, this was a full bench job, to change the base gasket.
 Remove the power enclosure with its cords attached, remove the valve with its hoses attached, then remove the motor and pump from the base.
 Pretty scary seeing all that hydraulic oil sitting there.
-Its almost enough to give me nightmares about how much mess that amount of oil would make!
+Its almost enough to give me nightmares about how much mess about 3 gallons of oil would make!

 While I frequently whinge about the condition of the equipment when it is returned, this one wasn’t damaged, but it just takes the cake in the “WTF!” category.
 The cord is wrapped and looped around the handle, but it’s still hanging down where it can get damaged!